agrc/gis.utah.gov/_posts/2023-07-03-introducing-palletjack.md

 ## Step Three: Load the Data into an Existing Hosted Feature Service
 {: .text-left}

 Now that our new DataFrame looks the way we want it, it's time to update our live data.
-The [`palletjack.load.FeatureServiceUpdater`](https://agrc.github.io/palletjack/palletjack/load.html#palletjack.load.FeatureServiceUpdater) class provides four methods for each possible updating scenario: adding new features, updating existing features, removing features we don't need any longer, and finally just truncating the entire service and loading completely new data.
+The [`palletjack.load.FeatureServiceUpdater`](https://agrc.github.io/palletjack/palletjack/load.html#palletjack.load.FeatureServiceUpdater) class provides four methods for each possible updating scenario: adding new features, updating existing features, removing features we don't need any longer, and finally truncating the entire service and loading completely new data.
 It's your job to figure out which one (or more) methods to use.
 Each one takes a DataFrame as its input,

 Before palletjack, I had to reinvent the wheel every time we needed to update a feature service.
 I'd often go copy/paste code from a different project—and then spend hours troubleshooting when it wouldn't work with this particular dataset.
 Later, when I'd update the uploading code in the first project, I'd never remember to update the second.

 palletjack fixes this by doing all the heavy lifting for you.
-You just have to call the right methods.
+You only have to call the right methods in your script.
 We've spent lots of development time identifying and fixing odd corner cases—datetimes, weird data types, handling null values, and a lot more—so that you can spend less time troubleshooting and more time solving the problems that really matter.
 If there is something wrong with your data that will prevent it from uploading properly, the palletjack methods will return a helpful error message with hints on how to fix it.
 Unless it's a problem we've not seen before.
 Then ~~you're on your own~~ please [log an issue](https://github.com/agrc/palletjack/issues/new) so we can fix it!

 ## Sign Me Up
 {: .text-left}

 "Ok," I can hear you saying, "I'm convinced! palletjack will completely change my life, restore my thinning hair, and magically plop a Lamborghini in my driveway.
 [How do I get that goodness in me?](https://www.youtube.com/watch?v=_xOsqQM8jFU)"

-Installing palletjack is easy: just run `pip install ugrc-palletjack` inside your preferred python environment (and please, for your sanity, use python `venv`s or conda environments to separate your python project runtime environments). palletjack 3.x currently targets python 3.9, but will be updated to follow the ArcGIS API for Python's preferred python version.
+Installing palletjack is easy: set up your python environment using your preferred tools (conda, `venv`, etc) and then run `pip install ugrc-palletjack`. palletjack 3.x currently targets python 3.9, but will be updated to follow the ArcGIS API for Python's preferred python version.

 ## Tell Me More
 {: .text-left}

 I've tried to make the [palletjack documentation](https://agrc.github.io/palletjack/palletjack/) as helpful and useful as possible.
 In addition, palletjack tries to add more info to common errors to help you track down what went wrong or what you need to change in your data.
 The [source repo](https://github.com/agrc/palletjack/) has an [example script](https://github.com/agrc/palletjack/blob/main/docs/examples.py) with some simplified examples.

 Finally, you're free to crib from our scripts that use palletjack (which we call "skids")—just search our GitHub organization for ["skid"](https://github.com/agrc?q=skid&type=all&language=&sort=).
 Be warned, though, these have a lot of extra code meant to facilitate running the script as a Google Cloud Function.
+However, you should be able to see where palletjack is used to extract, clean, and load the data.

 ## Um, A Little Help Here?
 {: .text-left}